 Families and incarceration: centres on work by Dan McCarthy and Maria Adams on the perspectives of the carers (particularly mothers) of imprisoned youth offenders and the ways they seek to support their children.
 It also includes Maria Adam’s PhD work on the families of prisoners in Scotland.

 Transnational families: features Venetia Evergeti’s research on the interplay between ethnicity and transnational family networks in relation to the Greek Diaspora in the UK.

 Research in this strand centres on the lives of LGBTQI+ people across the life course, contemporary grandparenting and ageing and everyday life.
-The Department is home to the Centre for Research on Ageing and Gender (CRAG).
+The Department is home to the Centre for Research on Ageing and Generations (CRAG).

 LGBTQI+ lives and identities across the life course: features several projects led by Andy King, including a cross-European comparison of inequalities across the life course of LGBTQI+ people, research exploring transitions into and through a retirement community, and work on housing inequalities experienced by LGBTQ+ people, including those in later life.

 Contemporary grandparenting: includes work by Vicki Harman and Venetia Evergeti on the identities and practices of grandparents in transnational families.
 It also includes work by Sara Arber on grandparenting in global contexts.